materials-data-facility/nucapt/README.md

 # NUCAPT Publication Manager
 [![Build Status](https://travis-ci.org/materials-data-facility/nucapt.svg?branch=master)](https://travis-ci.org/materials-data-facility/nucapt)[![Coverage Status](https://coveralls.io/repos/github/materials-data-facility/nucapt/badge.svg?branch=master)](https://coveralls.io/github/materials-data-facility/nucapt?branch=master)

-The NUCAPT publication manager is designed to organize data produced by the Northwestern Univeristy Atom Probe Tomography facilty.
-The primary functions of this service is to create an maintain an organized filesystem, and to gather metadata about each APT sample in a consistent format.
+The NUCAPT publication manager is designed to organize data produced by the Northwestern University Atom Probe Tomography (NUCAPT) facility.
+The primary functions of this service are to create and maintain an organized filesystem, and assist gathering metadata about each APT sample.
 Both of these functions will serve to make this data more resuable and to simplify publication to the [Materials Data Facility](http://materialsdatafacility.org).

 ## Installation

-To install and start this service, first install the python package by calling:
+First install the python package by calling:

 ```pip install -e .```